 transform The transformation to apply to the features after normalization and before analysis.
 The option LOG (base 2) is recommended, but PLOG (pseudo-log) and NONE correction The correction to obtain FDR-corrected q-values from raw p-values.
-Any valid same scale.
-This is recommended in order to compare coefficients across metadata variables, but note that functions of the metadata specified in the formula will apply after standardization.
+Any valid options for p. adjust can be used.